xz1996/Data-Structure-and-Algorithm/StrUtil/README.md

 - algorithm

   - How to calculate the next array value?
+The **pattern string** will stagger one position and compare itself.
     ![nextArray1](./doc/pictures/nextArray1.jpg)
     ![nextArray2](./doc/pictures/nextArray2.jpg)
     ![nextArray3](./doc/pictures/nextArray3.jpg)